Last updated: October 11th, 2022

 OMP Racing HTE-R Carbon Seat

 This ultra top-shelf offering is the HTE-R Carbon Seat from OMP Racing.
 It’s a carbon shell competition seat that has been designed using the latest CAD technology and manufacturing techniques.
-It’s fully FIA approved at the highest level of homologation, so you could always drop it in your racing car and take it racing if you really wanted to!
+It’s fully FIA-approved at the highest level of homologation, so you could always drop it in your racing car and take it racing if you really wanted to!

-FIA approved, this seat from Sparco is lightweight at only 5.5kg and can fit into narrow cockpits.
+FIA-approved, this seat from Sparco is lightweight at only 5.5kg and can fit into narrow cockpits.
 However this seat is built to one size only, so again, make sure you measure yourself first!
 There’s also a non-slip covering in strategic areas for increased body retention and better comfort.
 A new lower leg cushion offers additional support whilst medium lumbar support allows for a snug fit around the legs.

-How to mount your sim racing seat
+How to mount your sim racing seat with sliders and brackets

-There are a few different ways you mount your seat to your rig, can do this and generally it is recommended to buy mounts from the same retailer as the seat to ensure compatibility.
+There are a few different ways you mount your seat to your rig, can do and generally it is recommended to buy mounts from the same retailer as the seat to ensure compatibility.